 Any processor core will need a local, or internal register set to manage things like the reporting of basic operational errors, enabling and disabling of interrupts, general purpose I/O communications, timers, UARTs, watchdog sanity timers, shoot yourself in the head resets, etc. But register set implementation can be a dull, repetitive, and bug prone exercise.
-To automate it to some degree and reduce the chance of errors I designed a configurable multi-function single base register component with many parameter-based options.
+To automate this to some degree and to reduce the chance of errors, the foundation of the register set is a configurable multi-function single base register component with many parameter-based options.